 To make sure this doesn’t happen, adjust your phone settings to take the soft shadows into account.
 If you make your black point option more extreme, you’ll get darker shadows and a more vibrant gold.
 If you lessen the black point, you’ll get an overall softer look, but less of a golden hour effect.
 You can also adjust the contrast, shadows, and highlights after you’ve taken the picture.

 4) Face the sun

 I know it hurts your eyes, and you definitely shouldn’t stare directly into the sun, but if you can face the sun, you should.
-During the Golden Hour, the sun is slightly less bright to it shouldn’t hurt too much.
-With the sun full-on your face, you’re getting the best of the Golden Hour glow directly on you.
+During the golden hour, the sun is slightly less bright to it shouldn’t hurt too much.
+With the sun fully on your face, you’re getting the best of the golden hour glow directly on you.

 If you want to take a selfie with the sun behind you, make sure it isn’t casting nasty shadows.
 You’ll also have to check the exposure levels of the image, otherwise you might end up with something too dark.
 On your phone, you can tap on the screen where you face is to focus the camera on you, not the sun.
 This way, your face will be visible, and you’ll be surrounded by a golden glowing light.

 There’s nothing worse than getting to your preferred selfie location, striking your signature pose only to find you that your phone shadow is directly across your face. *facepalm*